SamuelCarmona83/SamuelCarmona83/README.md

 - 🚤 I’m currently working on some e-commerces based on Vue.js 🏝️
 - 🌱 I’m currently learning UI/UX desing and React 🌌

+Skillful front-end programer of JavaScript frameworks and libraries such as Angular, Vue and Node.js for 3+ years, experienced using SQL, NoSQL, MySQL and agile methodologies such as Scrum, excelling in working with multidisciplinary teams to deliver  high quality products.

 ## Education

 **Universidad Metropolitana**, Caracas-Venezuela (2015 - 2020)

 ## Experience:

+**Freelance**, Full-Stack Developer (January 2019 - Present)

 **Centro Médico Docente La Trinidad**, Caracas-Venezuela (June 2019 - Present)